 In today’s world, it is not enough to just patch your network.
-You need monitoring tools that can detect threats and historical data on your hosts in order for you understand what may have been compromised before they strike again!
+You need monitoring tools that can detect threats and historical data on your hosts in order to understand what may have been compromised before they strike again.
 Some of the monitoring to have in place should be:

-- Intrusion detection systems (IDS) or intrusion prevention systems (IPS) can help you keep an eye on your network for possible intrusions.
+- Intrusion detection systems (IDS) or intrusion prevention systems (IPS) can help you keep an eye on possible network intrusions.

 - Using a SIEM to review historical data to look for signs of compromise when indicators of compromise (IoCs) are released for a new zero day.
 The SIEM can also be used to alert on those same IoCs as they occur to shorten your mean time to detect (MTTD).

-5. Assign ownership and ensure that stakeholders understand their role in the vulnerability management strategy.
+5. Assign ownership and ensure that stakeholders understand their role in the vulnerability management workflow strategy.

 Who on your team is responsible for overseeing the creation and improvement of a vulnerable management program?

-The goal of vulnerability management programs is to keep the network secure, but this can only happen if all stakeholders know how their roles fit into making sure that the organization is protected from outside threats.
-If not reviewed or patched regularly, there may be an attack on the network which could compromise the organization completely.
+The goal of vulnerability management programs is to keep the network secure.
+However, this can only happen if all stakeholders know how their roles fit into making sure that the organization is protected from outside threats.
+If there are not regular reviews and patches, there may be an attack on the network which could compromise the organization completely.

 6. It is critical that you have rogue device detection on your network.

-Rogue device detection will help catch any devices you didn’t identify in you asset inventory, including those with vulnerabilities or performing unauthorized activity.
-The use of a vulnerability scanner or even your SIEM in conjunction with DHCP logs can give you an early warning system for any new devices being added to the network.
+Rogue device detection will help catch any devices you didn’t identify in you asset inventory.
+This includes those with vulnerabilities or performing unauthorized activity.
+That said, the use of a vulnerability scanner or even your SIEM in conjunction with DHCP logs can give you an early warning system for any new devices being added to the network.

 7. If you can’t remediate, use compensating controls.